dhruvpar1/puzzle/README.md

 ## Built With

-Our Puzzle App is built using the following technologies:
+Our Puzzle App is built using the following technologies:.

 - **Node.js:** The backend of the app is powered by Node.js, providing a fast and scalable server environment.